They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

-In contrast, the aim of strength based interviewing is to discover what you enjoy doing, what motivates you, and whether you would be a good fit for the position and company.
+Now, strengths based interview questions often take centre stage.
+In contrast to competency based interviews, strength based interview questions aim to discover what you enjoy doing, what motivates you, and whether you would be a good fit for the position and company.

 This means the employer can understand how successful you might be in the role, rather than whether you have the basic ability to carry out the required tasks.

-Strength based interviews can be more difficult to prepare for, and it is important not to prepare too much as you want to come across as authentic and honest.
+Strength-based interviews can be more difficult to prepare for, and it is important not to prepare too much as you want to come across as authentic and honest in responding to the interview questions.

-As with other interviews, you will still be expected to know about the role requirements and the company.
+As with other interviews, you will still be expected to know about the role requirements and the company in a strength based interview.

 Another effective way to prepare is to familiarise yourself with the types of question you could be asked and think about what you might say.

-Many of the questions are designed to get to know who you really are and how you could fit into the position.
+Many of the questions in a strength based interview are designed to get to know who you really are and how you could fit into the position.

 As the name suggests, you need to know your own strengths and be able to explain how they suit the role and the company.